dustinpfister/blog_posts/_posts/threejs-examples-tool-source-layer-3d.md

 ## 5 - Conclusion

 This is it for now then, at least when it comes to revision 1 of this example as that Is the revision that I was writing about when I first started writing this blog post.
 I do have things planed out for future revisions in my todo list for this example, but that is a practice for all my other threejs examples also.

-I may or may not get around to actually making improvements to this.
+Even if I do not get around to make any and all additional improvements to this example there are a few things that I have done in this example that I have not done in any other threejs example of min thus far that I do aim to repeat in future examples, and also with additional revisions of older examples.
+Thus far with my threejs example I have been sticking mainly to just using threejs alone, however with this example I also made use of vuejs with the fron end system also rather than doing what I often do with is just having my own vanilla javaScript code alone on top of threejs.
+I have found that I do like using vuejs when it comes to a front end framework, and I have to say that it does help to keep this well organized compared to what I often do working with vanilla javaScript alone.